Meet Our Specialists

 Priscilla Joe, MD

 Dr. Priscilla Joe has been a member of East Bay Newborn Specialists since completing a Neonatal Perinatal fellowship at UC San Francisco in 1992.
-She is one of the primary neonatologists at UCSF Benioff Children’s Hospital Oakland where she serves as the Medical Director of the Neonatal Intensive Care Unit.
+She is one of the primary neonatologists at UCSF Benioff Children’s Hospital of Oakland where she serves as the Medical Director of the Neonatal Intensive Care Unit.
 Her clinical interests are neonatal intestinal, neurologic, and cardiorespiratory illnesses.
 She is active in quality improvement, resident education, and clinical research.
 She has an extensive background in global health and has provided national training programs for newborn care in Vietnam, Cambodia, Myanmar, the Philippines, and Uganda.
 She is an avid Oakland A’s and Golden State Warriors fan and enjoys traveling to baseball stadiums and national parks.
 She is married and has 3 children.

 Sandra Wai, MD